MattGreyDesign/himatt.com/_projects/style-kit.md

   The need for a visual language guide became apparent when it came to rebranding the whole digital presence, both internally and externally.
-The inconsistency that arose from initiating new projects with no reference for identity meant that a universal resource was an urgent need.
+The inconsistency that arose from initiating new projects with no reference for identity meant that a universal resource was in urgent need.

+  I set out common taxonomies for elements and coded the frontend markup and styles required, tuning and perfecting the micro-interactions in the process.
+  The project was a marked success, efficiently being used across the world by a multitude of development teams across platforms.

 content_layout:
   - section_layout: 2col